Developing Artist Grants

 To give candidates ample time to prepare their submission materials, we recommend that schools submit nominations as early as possible.

 Each institution may nominate up to two candidates, with the exception of Classical Vocal Performance (1 nominee).
-We ask that nominators consult with other professors and/or the department chair to ensure the limit per institution is respected.
+We ask that nominators consult with other professors and/or their department Chair to ensure the limit per institution is respected.

 Process